Smith, No. 2 Alabama pummel Mississippi State, 41-0

+TUSCALOOSA, Ala. — Alabama still has DeVonta Smith, another playmaking wide receiver who's awfully hard to defend.

-TUSCALOOSA, Ala.
-(AP) — Mac Jones threw four touchdown passes to DeVonta Smith, who had 203 receiving yards, and No. 2 Alabama cruised to a 41-0 victory over Mississippi State on Saturday night.
+Mac Jones threw four touchdown passes to Smith and the wideout had 203 yards receiving as the second-ranked Crimson Tide began life without Jaylen Waddle with a 41-0 victory over Mississippi State on Saturday night without.

 The Crimson Tide (6-0) had a dominant defensive performance, handing new Bulldogs coach Mike Leach the first shutout of his college career.
 It was Alabama’s first shutout since a 24-0 victory over Mississippi State on Nov.
 10, 2018.